Online course GDPR. Male looking at paper and computer

 GDPR ONLINE AWARENESS COURSE DEVELOPED BY EXPERTS

-- Designed and produced by Grape, specialists in e-learning
+• Designed and produced by Grape, specialists in e-learning

-- Customized to your organization, audience and brand
+• Customized to your organization, audience and brand

-This way you get a correct, motivating and relevant online course on GDPR.
-You avoid your employees perceiving the content as hollow and you avoid having to develop and maintain the e-learning yourself.
+This way, you get an accurate, motivating and relevant online course on GDPR with a focus on GDPR compliance and concrete tools for handling personal data in practice.
+You avoid your employees perceiving the content as hollow and you avoid having to develop and maintain e-learning yourself.

 The online course is structured as microlearning that continuously activates your employees by uses different tools.